 Scientists at USDA and EPA jointly reviewed the status of pollinators and sponsored a conference for all stakeholders.
 In the Report on the National Stakeholders Conference on Honey Bee Health issued in May 2013 following the conference, the agencies identified four categories of pollinator stressors: 1. nutrition; 2. pesticides; 3. parasites and pathogens (including the Varroa mite); and 4. genetics, biology and breeding.
 Loss of habitat and poor hive management has also been identified as stressors of pollinators.

 Increasingly, the facts point to decreased high quality forage available to pollinators and the presence of the Varroa mite in U.S. bee populations as the key stressors.
 Potato growers across the U.S. are responding by including plants that are pollinator food sources in Conservation Reserve Program (CRP) plantings and working with the Feed a Bee Initiative, in a partnership with NPC, to plant forage plots for pollinators near or adjacent to production fields.

 During the Trump administration the White House has not made reducing or eliminating the use of neonicotinoids a priority.
 The current pressure on EPA is largely a result of court cases and other actions initiated by environmental groups.

-For this effort to be successful, a two-pronged effort is generally assumed to be necessary that will involve regulatory reform primarily within EPA and the National Marine Fisheries Service, along with legislative reforms undertaken by Congress.
+For this effort to be successful, a two-pronged effort is generally assumed to be necessary that will involve regulatory reform within EPA, the National Marine Fisheries Service and the Fish & Wildlife Service (“the Services”), along with legislative reforms undertaken by Congress.